 Viewing the sunrise from Rhyolite ghost town was a great way to start off the day.
 This barren place was refreshing to be in and a far cry from Las Vegas where we were just a few days earlier.
 If you are a historic relics buff, then this 1900s mining camp is right up your alley, exhibiting dilapidated buildings, like the John S. Cook & Co.
 Bank and Rhyolite Casino.
 Nearby was also Tom Kelly’s Bottle House, which the miner Kelly built out of 50,000 discarded beer and liquor bottles.
 He came here in search for gold and lived in the three-roomed home until his 80s before raffling it off.

-Walking distance from Rhyolite historic townsite is the Goldwell Open Air Museum, an outdoor sculpture park.
-Among the art on display are The Last Supper by Albert Szukalski, created from Leonardo Da Vinci’s fresco, and Lady Desert The Venus of Nevada by Dr.Hugo Heyrman, which looks like it was built out of lego.
+Walking distance from Rhyolite historic townsite was the Goldwell Open Air Museum, an outdoor sculpture park.
+Among the art on display were The Last Supper by Albert Szukalski, created from Leonardo Da Vinci’s fresco, and Lady Desert The Venus of Nevada by Dr.Hugo Heyrman, which looked like it was built out of Lego.